sampsyo/uwadvising/advising.md

 * Schedule/cancel meetings at least a day in advance, when possible
 * Tell you if he or she is leaving town

+Meeting frequency can vary from advisor to advisor and from student to student.
+Many advisors and students like to set up weekly appointments, but biweekly or even less can be better if you're working mostly independently.
+You and your advisor should choose the rate together.

 *Feedback:* Receiving feedback from your advisor will help you to adjust your performance to meet his or her expectations.
 Expect:
 * Honest feedback
 * Constructive criticism